fbpx Skip to Content

 Snorkeling at Coral Gardens from the Four Winds Maui

-My son really, really wanted to go down the waterslide and his cousins offered to go with him.
-I took him down there and the slide looked awesome, but too intense for a 2.5 year-old.
-Maybe he’d be ready in a year or two.
 But my nieces and nephews all went down the slide and had the time of their lives!
-They are all very experience swimmers and they were able to try going down on their tummies and backwards!
-I held my son while we watched his cousins fly down the slides and he was giddy just watching them!
+They are all very experienced swimmers, and they were able to try going down one way on their tummies and backward!
+I held my son while we watched his cousins fly down the slides; he was giddy just watching them!

 Then, he said he wanted to go back into the water.
 My husband was already back out there snorkeling.
-I shouted for him to meet me at the back of the boat so he could grab a flotation device.
-Our son swam/floated for awhile before he was all done and wanted to head back up.
-It was good timing because we only had about 15 minutes of snorkel time left before everyone came back on board and we headed back to the harbor.
-On the ride back, we were offered chocolate chip cookies that were also very tasty!
+I shouted for him to meet me at the back of the boat so he could grab a flotation and snorkel flow device.
+Our son swam/floated for a while before he was all done and wanted to head back up.

 [mailerlite_form form_id=2]